MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--EndScope-->
 <!--StartDescription-->
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-For devices in a cart, this policy skips the check for battery level to ensure that the reboot will happen at ScheduledInstallTime.
+For devices in a cart, this policy skips all restart checks to ensure that the reboot will happen at ScheduledInstallTime.

 <p style="margin-left: 20px">The following list shows the supported values: